thoughtworks-jumpstart/jumpstart/css/css-inheritance.md

 - border
 - border-block-start

-If you check the documentation of any CSS property in the [reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference), you can find out if that property can be inhertied by default.
+If you check the documentation of any CSS property in the [reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference), you can find out if that property can be inherited by default.

 ## What happens when some property is inherited